6 Ways to Celebrate Earth Day with Your Kids

 Celebrate Earth Day by planting a garden or even just a few flowers.
 Involve the kids in selecting, planting, and caring for plants.
 It’s a fun hands-on learning opportunity.
 If you don’t have room for a garden, just a few pots on the patio, or herbs on the windowsill can brighten your home and provide fresh and healthy produce for your family.
-Check out these ideas for gardening projects to do with kids.

 If you have the space, consider planting a tree in your yard.
 In addition to being beautiful, trees remove CO2 from the air and provide a habitat for wildlife.
 Don’t have a green thumb?
 There are several organizations that plant trees in deforested areas with the help of donations.
 Just $1 replants a tree in decimated forests around the world.
 Visit Plant a Billion or The National Forest Foundation to learn more.

 Explore these resources with your kids about why it’s important to recycle, what items are recyclable, and how people can help.
 Then spend some time spring cleaning and see what items in your home could be recycled.
 In many areas, recycling centers observe Earth Day by offering free large item and e-waste recycling, a great chance to safely (and legally) get rid of broken or outdated clutter and electronics.
 Check the Earth Day website to see if there are similar opportunities in your area, or try the free iRecycle app to find a center near you.